jonathan-syd/learn/README.md

 - Prevent user to adding printers
 - Disable access to control panel, command prompt.
 Also disable the ability to open task manager with Ctrl + Alt + del
 - You must prevent users to plug USB devices
-- Publish the administration shared folder as network drive
 - Configure folder options to show the file extension
 - Configure IE settings to force the home page